 - Maine does not have a training wage or student wage below the minimum.

-- Tipped employees must be paid a direct service wage of at least $5.00 per hour.
+- As of January 1, 2019, tipped employees must be paid a direct service wage of at least $5.50 per hour.
 If this rate plus tips for the week do not average the minimum wage, the employer must pay the difference.